-The conversions are straightforward and the image below is a perfect example of it.
+The conversions are straightforward, and the image below is a perfect example of it.
 You would simply prepare your food just like you would do for the oven but instead place it in the slow cooker.

-Keep in mind an oven is a very dry heat and will dry your dish out but a slow cooker is sealed and will produce excess moisture.
+Keep in mind an oven is a very dry heat and will dry your dish out, but a slow cooker is sealed and will produce excess moisture.
 You may need to adjust fluids to make sure you get the best result.

 Slow Cooker Timer Options

 I will briefly touch on the most common ways you can time your food so that you can have the slow cooker switch off or switch to keep warm when time is up.

-You can check out some cool modern programmable slow cookers over at amazon.
+You can check out some cool modern programmable slow cookers over at Amazon.

 Things to look out for

-Beef is best cooked on low and slow.
+- Beef is best cooked on low and slow.